Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 Ireland is an attractive destination for data centres primarily due to our cool climate - data centres create a huge amount of heat and need to be cooled, which is far easier and cheaper to do in a moderate climate.
 However our competitive corporate tax rate and central geographical location between the US and Europe also helps, as does government policy, which until recently has been hugely accommodating of data centres locating here.

-There are currently over 70 centres operating here, with the vast majority of these located in Dublin, which is the largest data centre hub in Europe.
-Dozens more are either under construction or have planning approval.
+There are currently over 80 data centres operating here, with the vast majority of these located in Dublin, which is the largest data centre hub in Europe.
+And there are over 20 more either under construction or with planning permission.

-In most countries data centres only use a small amount of the country’s electricity so don’t have a huge impact on prices.
+In most countries data centres only use a small amount of the country’s overall electricity so they don’t have a huge impact on prices.
 That's not the case in Ireland.

 According to a 2020 study by the European Commission, on average data centres accounted for 2.7% of Europe's electricity consumption in 2018.
 This is expected to rise to 3.2% by 2030.
-However, in Ireland this figure currently rests at 14%, highlighting data centres’ unparalleled demand on the electricity grid here.
+However, in Ireland this figure currently rests at 21% for 2023, and is expected to rise to 30% before the end of the decade, highlighting data centres’ unparalleled demand on the electricity grid here.

-You can read more about how data centres are impacting on Ireland's electricity price here.
+You can read more about how data centres are impacting on Ireland's electricity costs here.

-In recent months, ESB, which generates around 40% of the country's electricity, has been accused of using its dominant market position to keep prices high.
+In recent times, ESB, which generates around 40% of the country's electricity, has been accused of using its dominant market position to keep prices high.

-In 2019, the company got a contract to build nine new power plants, which were due to start generating much-needed electricity between October this year and September 2023.
+In 2019, the company got a contract to build nine new power plants, which were due to start generating much-needed electricity between October 2022 and September 2023.
 The new power plants should, in theory, have reduced the price of electricity by alleviating the mismatch between supply and demand.

 Four are on the way, but the ESB now says it can't fulfil the contract for the other five for various reasons.